Katiamsa11/katia-santos-chefy-api/README.md

 DB_USER = <YOUR DB USERNAME>
 DB_PASSWORD = <YOUR DB PASSWORD>
 DB_DATABASE = chefyData
+ACCOUNT_SID = <YOUR ACCOUNT SID GENERATED FROM CREATING A TWILIO ACCOUNT>
+AUTH_TOKEN = <YOUR AUTH TOKEN GENERATED FROM CREATING A TWILIO ACCOUNT>
 ```

-5.Run migrations file.
+6.Run migrations file.

 ```
 npm run migrate or npx knex migrate:latest
 ```

-6. Run seed file to populate data on the database.
+7. Run seed file to populate data on the database.

 ```
 npm run seed or npx knex seed:run
 ```

-7. Start the server.
+8. Start the server.

 ```
 npm run dev or node server.js